The Top 5 Most Dangerous Roads in Montana

 With few dense urban centers, most people are surprised to learn Montana is the most dangerous state to drive in.
-With a record 22.6 road deaths per 100,000 people, Montana’s roads and highways are some of the most deadly in the entire country.
-The biggest reasons why are due to low seat belt use, only 74% compared to the national average of 87%, and a culture of drinking and driving.
-Too often, driving in Montana is a gamble for too many commuters.
+With a record 22.6 car accident deaths per 100,000 people, Montana’s roads and highways are some of the most deadly in the entire country.
+The biggest reasons are low seat belt use, only 74% compared to the national average of 87%, and a culture of drinking and driving.
+Too often, driving in Montana is a gamble for many commuters.
 Below is a list The Montana Advocates have compiled of the top 5 deadliest roadways in all of Montana.

 5. US Highway 191: An Icy Gauntlet of Death